pauli2406/TwitterReplyBot/README.md

 SpecificUserReplyBot.js

 <b>Functionality:</b>
 This bot allows you to follow an specific User.
 Whenever he is going to Tweet something, you are going to notice that und automatically write an Tweet as response.
-The possible Answers are stored in an Array, so you can change it to whatever you want.
+The possible answers are stored in an Array, so you can change it to whatever you want.

 <b>How to run the program:</b>